Welding-projects

 1 - When you actually weld your things, you should already have a strong background on equipment, maintenance and operation safety, for yourself and for whoever might be around looking at your work.

-You should have learnt the basics at your welding school.
+You should have learned the basics at your welding school.
 You should have prepared a check list for all important points to control in your equipment on a regular schedule, and implement it responsibly.

 If you did not yet do it, download now at no cost from